MiraiChan/MiraiChan/README.md

 - Usage of auxiliary tools: Integration of files in the Helpers folder to ensure convenience in working on specific aspects of the application.
 - Project Resource Management: Use the Resources folder to store various resources, such as fonts, colors and icons, in order to easily manage and maintain the project.
 - Ensuring compliance with TK requirements: Attention to details such as iOS version restrictions, Bundle Id settings, and compliance with screen mode restrictions.
-- Learning how to work with Git.
+- Work with Git.

 [Counter](https://github.com/MiraiChan/Counter)
 \
-The first project in swift - an introduction to the basis iOS development.
-The goal was get the first experience with the user interface, to create interactive elements and see the results of their work, to know the idea how to connect interface elements with application logic, creating the first bridge between idea and reality, as well as gain the confidence to create own projects later.
+The project in SwiftUI.
+The goal was to create interactive elements and see the results of their work, to connect interface elements with application logic, creating the first bridge between idea and reality.